Fourfinger92/ox_inventory-meets-weaponwheel/README.md

 You can find an *updated* demo here: https://youtu.be/zZFSzWLmz_0

-I made some changes in the files that I provide here to have a weapon wheel, hotbar, or a combination of both controlable via exports.
+I made some changes in the files that I provide here to have a weapon wheel, hotbar, or a combination of both controllable via exports.
 So you can implement them in your own commands or UI.

+All changes I made are commentated and you can find them by searching for "Holger".
 Default state is weapon wheel enabled.
 # I don't provide an UI or commands to control these features only the exports